-- To reflect the existing rural character of the area, designate additional parcels currently designated as Low Density Residential and Mixed Use to Residential Estate. - Plan for the extension of Meridian Street, which would require a vehicular bridge crossing over an existing creek.
-Also, plan for the extension of Prater Street to Hillcrest Road.
-To maintain the rural character of this area and limit traffic speeds by adding a traffic calming measures at Prater Street and Meridian Street.
-Traffic calming measures could include a traffic circle, narrowed right-of-way, or an offset configuration of the two Meridian Street segments at Prater Streetcircle.
+- To reflect the existing rural character of the area, designate additional parcels currently designated as Low Density Residential and Mixed Use to Residential Estate. - Plan for the extension of Meridian Street which would require a vehicular bridge crossing over an existing creek.
+Also plan for the extension of Prater Street to Hillcrest Road.
+To maintain the rural character of this area and limit traffic speeds by adding a traffic circle at Prater Street and Meridian Street.